plainbytesstudio/OmniReply/readme.md

 ## 🌟 What is OmniReply?

-**OmniReply** is a lightweight, privacy-focused Windows desktop tool designed to bridge the gap between your clipboard and advanced AI models.
+**OmniReply** is a lightweight, privacy-focused Windows desktop tool that turns clipboard content into AI-generated replies.
 It captures text from your clipboard, generates context-aware responses based on your predefined personas and platform rules, and **types them back** into any active window as if you were typing them yourself.

-Whether you are managing social media accounts (Reddit, Twitter, Facebook), engaging in e-commerce customer service (Xianyu), or simply looking for a faster way to communicate, OmniReply streamlines your workflow with intelligence and speed.
+Whether you are managing social media accounts (Reddit, Twitter, Facebook), engaging in e-commerce customer service, or simply looking for a faster way to communicate, OmniReply streamlines your workflow with intelligence and speed.

 ---